Exact gradient for general cost functions in variational quantum algorithms: Application to VQC

-In this section, we show how to evaluate \(\mathrm{tr}(\mathcal{V}^\dagger\mathcal{U})\) using HT and HST methods.
+In this subsection, we show how to evaluate Eq.~\eqref{eq:theory} via calculating \(\mathrm{tr}(\mathcal{V}^\dagger\mathcal{U})\) using HT and HST methods.
 Both of them provide scalable means to access overlaps between unitary circuits, which are central to our cost function and gradient evaluations.